SzymonNowakowski/DIY_wall_panel/README.md

 ## Photos

 I uploaded my realization photos.
-If you **do it yourself**, too, make sure to upload or share with me your realization photos, too.
+If you **do it yourself**, make sure to upload or share with me your realization photos, too.

 ## Additional equipment recommendations